 And there are even some Nigerians whom the absence of cash won't prevent from having a taste of Suya every night.
-“Aboki abeg, make dem cut for me make i take follow up.”
+"Aboki abeg, make dem cut for me make I take follow up."
 They would request for it with a kind of passive pride.
-These suya faithfuls are usually scattered here and there, but most especially, they are found in the street side of Warri.
+These suya faithful are usually scattered here and there, but most especially, they are found on the street side of Warri.
 LOL.

 But just in case you do not have any conception of what Suya is, and that is only possible if Nigeria and the Western part of Africa is to you- a thing of the map, then let me upon definition give to you a simple knowledge of Suya

 Suya is a spicy skewered meat, which is a popular food item in Western Africa.
 Suya is traditionally prepared by the Hausa people of northern Nigeria, Niger and Cameroon, and some parts of Sudan (where it is called agashe).

 Nigerian suya is generally made with skewered beef ram or chicken.
 Innards such as kidney, liver, and tripe are also used.
 'Me suya' are popular all over Nigeria, in both big cities and small towns.

 With ease, 'Me suya' are spotted.
 And from the setting of the sun till the disappearance of people from the road, transactions are ever present at the suya stand.

 3 teaspoons finely ground roasted peanuts

 1 teaspoon cayenne pepper or red pepper, or red pepper flakes